swiss-ai-center/a-guide-to-mlops/docs/setup.md

 === ":simple-linux: :simple-apple: Using uv"

-    Install [:simple-uv: uv](https://docs.astral.sh/uv/), which can also install and manage Python versions by itself:
+    Alternatively to the system package manager, install [:simple-uv: uv](https://docs.astral.sh/uv/) and use it to install Python 3.13:

     ```sh
     # Install uv